CowCatcherAI/CowCatcherAI/README.md

 ## ⚙️ How It Works

-The system acts as a tireless digital herdsman.
+Combining our Cowcatcher model with teh AI-detector it can sact as a tireless digital herdsman.
 Simply it processes video streams locally on your farm and only notifies you when action is required.

 📷 barn camera footage ──→ 🤖 AI Computer Vision ──→ ⚡ mounting detection ──→ 💽 save image ──→ 📲 Telegram notification with image